 Probably >100 years old.
 Circ: 12'7" at 4'.
 Height: > 65'.

 The Sugar Maple is tapped during our Maple Sugaring Fest.
 Forty gallons of sap make one gallon of syrup; sap flows on sunny days in late January, throughout February, and into March.
-There are over 30 horticultural selections of Sugar Maple, some made for ornamental qualities (fall foliage), some for sugar content (up to 4%, double the norm).
-The Calvert Vaux plan called for three sugar maples in approximately the location of this surviving tree – it was probably planted by the Wisners in accordance with Vaux's suggestion.
+There are over 30 horticultural selections of Sugar Maple, some made for ornamental qualities (fall foliage) and some for sugar content (up to 4%, double the norm).
+The Calvert Vaux plan called for three sugar maples in approximately the location of this surviving tree and was most likely planted by the Wisners in accordance with Vaux's suggestion.

 2. The Elephant Tree